On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: The number of solutions of feasible IA problems

-where the superscript $*$ denotes Hermitian.
-That is, the transformed channels $H_{kl}=\left(P_k^*\right)^T\tilde{H}_{kl}Q_l^*$ have the form (\ref{eq:form1}), and the transformed precoders $V_l$ and decoders $U_k$ have the form (\ref{eq:form2}).
-Thus, we have just described an isometry which sends $(\tilde{H}_{kl},\tilde{U}_k,\tilde{V}_l)$ to $(H_{kl},U_k,V_l)$.
+It is now clear that the transformed channels $H_{kl}=P_k^T\tilde{H}_{kl}Q_l$ have the form (\ref{eq:form1}), and the transformed precoders $V_l$ and decoders $U_k$ have the form (\ref{eq:form2}).
+We have just described an isometry that sends $(\tilde{H}_{kl},\tilde{U}_k,\tilde{V}_l)$ to $(H_{kl},U_k,V_l)$.
 The situation is thus similar to that of a torus: every point can be sent to some predefined vertical circle through a rotation, thus the torus is essentially understood by ``moving'' a circumference and keeping track of the visited places.
 The same way, $\CV$ can be thought of as moving the set of triples of the form (\ref{eq:form1}) and (\ref{eq:form2}), and keeping track of the visited places.
 Technically, $\CV$ is the orbit of the set of triples of the form (\ref{eq:form1}) and (\ref{eq:form2}) under the isometric action of a product of unitary groups.